What to know about screening for lung cancer

 • Have a 20 pack-year smoking history

-A “pack-year” is a measure of how much a person has smoked in their lifetime, calculated by taking the number of packs they smoke per day times the number of years they smoked.
+A “pack-year” is a measure of how much a person has smoked in their lifetime.
+It’s calculated by taking the number of packs they smoke per day times the number of years they smoked.
 So, if you’ve smoked one pack a day for 20 years, or two packs a day for 10 years, you fit the criteria.

 A low-dose computed tomography (CT) scan is the only reliable screening method for lung cancer, says Arneson.
 CT scans use low-dose X-rays and a computer to take detailed pictures of the inside of your body.
 Other tests that have been used in the past include sputum tests, which look for cancer cells in your saliva, and chest X-rays.
-A 2012 study compared CT scans and X-rays, and found that CT scans were better than X-rays for screening for lung cancer.

-“CT scans are a lot more specific,” according to Arneson.
+“CT scans are a lot more specific,” says Arneson.
 “With a chest X-ray, you often can’t see nodules [irregular growths of tissue] that are close to the heart or other organs.
 The other thing is, some nodules are very small and the X-ray is not as sensitive [accurate at identifying disease] in finding small nodules.
 The smaller the nodule, the more likely it is to be cured.”

 Benefits and risks

 The benefit of lung cancer screening is that it can help detect small growths early.
-Earlier detection of lung cancer can help you start treatment earlier when it may work better, rather than if you waited for symptoms to appear.
-Symptoms of lung cancer can include coughing up blood, pain, shortness of breath and weight loss.
+Earlier detection of lung cancer can help you start treatment earlier, when it may work better, rather than if you waited for symptoms to appear.
+Symptoms of lung cancer can include coughing up blood, pain, shortness of breath, and weight loss.

 “Unfortunately, when symptoms arise, it means the cancer has advanced,” says Arneson.